-Of course, as a independent business resources for this kind of thing are few.
-So, of course, CodeSwitch is here to help you make this happen.
-We’ve found with brand-related work like this the key to getting it done is to get started, but that’s not always easy to do without knowing where to start.
-These tools from Map and Fire will help you do just that.
+Of course, an independent business has limited resources for these important marketing endeavours.
+So, CodeSwitch is here to help.
+In the case of brand-related work like this, the key to getting it done is to get started, but that’s not always easy to do without knowing where to start.
+The tools below from MapandFire.com will help you do just that.

 These exercises are simple and will place your feet firmly on the path of defining the tone of voice for your company or brand.